Reinterpreting Landauer conductance, solving the quantum measurement problem, grand unification: Re-interpreting Landauer-Buttiker formalism

-for the reflected and the transmitted electrons, respectively.
-Here $\theta_r$ and $\theta_t$ are the phases of the complex reflection amplitude $r$ and transmission amplitude $t$ , respectively, that change with $k$ and hence $U(\textbf r)$, $U(\textbf r)$ being the electro-static potential at the point $\textbf r$ and the derivatives are functional derivatives.
+at a point $\textbf r$ inside the scatterer, for the reflected and the transmitted electrons, respectively.
+Here $\theta_r$ and $\theta_t$ are the phases of the complex reflection amplitude $r$ and transmission amplitude $t$, respectively, that change with $k$ and hence $U(\textbf r)$, $U(\textbf r)$ being the electro-static potential at the point $\textbf r$ and the derivatives are functional derivatives.
 Here $e_0$ is the charge of the particles.
-We have shown that this can be justified through physical clocks as well as functional analysis, without relying on operators in quantum mechanics and can be seen in more detail in \cite{kan}.
-At low energy $U(\textbf r)$ is classical with no quantum corrections while only the particles are fully subject to quantum mechanics.
-However, in appropriate conditions, $U(\textbf r)$ can exhibit quantum fluctuations for which there is a well established theory.
 This local DOS in Eq.
 1 is specifically called local partial density of states (LPDOS) as it holds for only reflected electrons or only transmitted electrons.
+We have shown that this can be justified through physical clocks as well as functional analysis, without relying on operators in quantum mechanics and can be seen in more detail in \cite{kan}.
 The objective reality of LPDOS can be established from functional analysis without demanding quantum states.
 It is consistent with quantum mechanics, but it cannot be found within the axiomatic framework of quantum mechanics \cite{kan}.
 The winding numbers gradually evolve into discrete quantum numbers of appropriate operators, as we pinch off the system and isolate it from external incidence from a classical reservoir.
+At low energy $U(\textbf r)$ is classical with no quantum corrections while only the particles are fully subject to quantum mechanics.
+However, in appropriate conditions, $U(\textbf r)$ can exhibit quantum fluctuations for which there is a well established theory.

 In quantum mechanics "states" is an ill defined concept and science deals with such ill defined concepts in terms of properties or qualities for which we use an appropriate adjective to get a qualified state.
 One can cite other examples like we do not understand what is time but we can define diffusion time, or first passage time etc. We do not understand causality but we can define space-time-causality, or interventionalist's-causality.
 Our local partial density of states (LPDOS) defined in Eq.
 1, are just states and not to be hyphenated with any operator but consistent with appropriate states of a quantum operator, depending on the problem at hand.
 This is further elaborated as we proceed.